STUDENT OFFICERS

 If you're motivated to create change, we’ll be there to support you every step of the way.
 East London Students’ Union has a dedicated team of staff who will help you to make a success of your role.

 Every day is genuinely different as a student officer.
-From lobbying university leadership to leading focus groups to speaking at University ceremonies, the breadth of work is impressive.
+From lobbying university leadership to leading focus groups or speaking at University ceremonies, the breadth of work is impressive.
 You’ll also meet all kinds of people, build your understanding of the sector, and get to grips with the professional world.

 You’ll also have access to professional opportunities that very few graduates will have in the first few years of their career, like being a board member (as a trustee or governor), and engaging regularly with senior leaders.
 This means that being an officer can serve as a fast track to future leadership roles - what a way to kick start your journey!